nagytimi85/zettelkasten/content/zettels/6a-john-paul-ii-was-the-third-longest-reigning-pope-not-by-accident-but-by-strategy.md

 ## Will we have a next young pope?

 Before John Paul II, Paul VI reigned for 15 years, John Paul I only for 33 days.
-After him, Benedict XVI for nearly 8 years before stepping down, and Francis for 12 years until his death.
+After him, Benedict XVI for nearly 8 years before stepping down, and [[ref-franciscus|Francis]] for 12 years until his death.

 [[6-the-cardinals-strategy-regarding-francis-succession-can-set-the-path-for-decades-in-a-world-with-rising-authoritarianism-and-fascism|I wonder what will be the strategy for Francis' succession]] and if we will have a new young pope after Benedict and Francis.